ankorstore/yokai/docs/modules/fxcore.md

 }
 ```

-This will make the `ExampleService` available in Yokai's dependency injection system, with its dependencies autowired.
+This will make the `ExampleService` available in Yokai's dependency injection system, with its dependency on `*config.Config` autowired.

+The `ExampleService` will also be available for injection in any constructor depending on it.

 ## Dashboard

-The core dashboard is available on the port `8081` if `modules.core.server.dashboard=true`:
+If `modules.core.server.dashboard=true`, the core dashboard is available on the port `8081`:

 ![](../../assets/images/dash-core-light.png#only-light)
 ![](../../assets/images/dash-core-dark.png#only-dark)